What do we Know about the Buzz around Fortis Hospitals (last 21 days)?

 - About 1/4th of the buzz carries a negative sentiment.
 The burden of expectations on healthcare delivery brands is very high.
 The context is one laden with morbidity and trauma.
 And the possibility of slips in service quality is that much higher.

 - Cardiology, neurology and oncology are specializations which drive the most issues.
-Neurology is a surprise given that the volume of patients for neurology is expected to be lower versus specializations such as cardio and ortho.
+Neurology is a surprise given that the volume of patients for neurology is expected to be lower versus specializations such as cardiology and orthopedics.

 - ICU and In-patient experience is relatively poor.
 Most issues originate in these departments.

-This is just a snippet of the rich insights auris tells us.
+This is just a snippet of the rich insights Auris brings us.
 There is much more we can learn.
 For example:

 - Which hospital locations are more notorious?

 - Which physician’s or administrator’s name comes up most in complaints?

 - What are the demographics of those who have a negative opinion?